cj6046/BankApp/README.md

 My goals for this Banking app seem pretty achievable with where I am now.
 Here they are in list form:

-* In it's simpliest form, have an app that can offer 3 basic funtions:
+* In it's simpliest form, have an app that can offer 3 basic funtions: \
-    * Have a balance
+    ✔️ Have a balance \
-    * Deposit money, adding to the balance
+    ✔️ Deposit money, adding to the balance \
-    * Withdraw money, subtracting from the balance
+    ✔️ Withdraw money, subtracting from the balance \
+    ⚠️ Still need to add input validation to these!!
 * Find a way to store the information even when the app is closed.
     * In the beginning, most likely a simple .txt file I read and write to
     * EVENTUALLY, I would love to learn some basic SQL to communicate with a database